Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Division Algebra Hitting Set for Generalized ABPs over Cyclic Division Algebras

-We now consider a nonzero entry of the matrix $M$ which is computable by an $\ell^2_1n$-variate degree-$d$ noncommutative homogeneous ABP of width $\ell_1r$.
-Our goal is now to get a division algebra hitting set for this ABP inside a cyclic division algebra $D_2$ of index $\ell_2=\p^{L_2}_2$.
-Define $\widetilde{D}_1=D_1\otimes D_2$ which is a cyclic division algebra of index $\ell_1\ell_2$ by \cref{thm:cyclic-tensor}.
+\begin{proof} From the assumption, $\widetilde{D} = D \otimes D'$.
+Note that, it is a cyclic division algebra of index $\ell\ell'$ by \cref{thm:cyclic-tensor}.
+Our is now to output a division algebra hitting set for a $D$-ABP in the cyclic division algebra $\widetilde{D}^n$. which immediately follows from \cref{lemma:gen-abp-reduces-to-nc-abp-pit}. \end{proof}